Ssh

 ssh <username>@<server_ip_address>

-can be either ipv4 or ipv6.
+Note that <server_ip_address> can be either ipv4 or ipv6.